Andrew McCutchen Player Props: Pirates vs. White Sox

-On Friday, Andrew McCutchen (on the back of going 2-for-4) and the Pittsburgh Pirates face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 4:12 PM ET.
+On Saturday, Andrew McCutchen (on the back of going 2-for-5) and the Pittsburgh Pirates face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 6:35 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Red Sox.
+In his most recent game, he had two hits (going 2-for-5) against the White Sox.

 Andrew McCutchen Game Info & Props vs. the White Sox